 Improving the Dining Experience

 The Improving the Dining Experience initiative aims to assist districts in implementing a thoughtful approach to increase student participation and satisfaction with their experience.
 Recognizing that technology like mobile apps may be part of the solution, this N2F work Group has developed a best practices workbook which blends equipment, technology, and a thoughtful process to drive successful planning and execution.
 The outcome of this endeavor is a comprehensive guide for budgeting, design and implementation of several interventions.
-Pilot schools will be testing and measuring the impact of these innovations.

 The Student Voice